3BRS/imgproxy-bundle/README.md

 ### Step 2: Register the bundle

-If you're not using Symfony Flex, register the bundle in `config/bundles.php`:
+Register the bundle in `config/bundles.php`:

 ```php
 return [